-You may have spent a lot of time with cats and dogs, and have thought about where you can go next on your pet owner’s journey.
-You may think of it as a step back, but have you considered fish?
+You may have spent a lot of time with cats and dogs, and have been thinking of starting on your fish owner’s journey.
+You may think of it as a step back, but it isn’t?

 Picking Your Fish

-If you are a beginner in every way, and you want to keep it like this, it’s far better for you to breed the easier types of saltwater fish.
+If you are a beginner in every way, rather than breeding fish of the freshwater species, it’s far better for you to breed the easier types of saltwater fish.

 Choosing The Equipment And Food